-Furthermore, GBO's reserves are subject to quarterly review and TransRe engages an external firm to undertake an independent review of the adequacy of GBO's reserves.
+In relation to Reserve Risk, GBO's actuarial function conducts quarterly reserve reviews of GBO's portfolio to determine appropriate reserve levels and expected IBNR adequacy.
+Furthermore, TransRe engages an external firm to undertake an independent review of the adequacy of GBO's reserves.